cogentcore/core/README.md

 ### TODO

-* SplitView is new type (not layout) -- needs SplitterHandle widget with drag logic
+* SplitView is new type (not layout) -- needs Splitter widget with drag logic -- u

 * add creator / inspector in a different window :)

 * don't re-render scrollbar in course of scrolling!?

-* need to put scrollbar on inner layout -- outer is getting it all for treeview -- treeview should separately scroll -- may need a diff layout config
+* Focus display highlight not getting updated when clicking around in the treeview.

 * consolidate dialog popup code between menu and dialog